Every business should be backing World Environment Day

-Led by Chief Executive Officer Jason Miller, CLEAN has developed – and continues to improve – an Environmental Management System to enable it to meet and exceed its responsibilities to the environment and the areas in which the laundries operate.
+CLEAN has developed – and continues to improve – an Environmental Management System to enable it to meet and exceed its responsibilities to the environment and the areas in which the laundries operate.

 Picture: Heat exchangers in our Slough laundry recycle latent heat from ironers to pre-heat air used in the industrial dryers

 Earlier this year CLEAN opened a £15m super laundry in Slough which features the latest laundry technology and uses some of the improvements and energy savings it had put in place at its original 'green' laundry in Camberley in 2009.

 The new laundry at Slough, together with other company-wide initiatives, has helped CLEAN reduce its overall carbon footprint by 39% since being implemented.

 Some of the ways CLEAN has achieved this result include: